 A recurring Dream with a Cirque du Soleil runaway

 Like many, I've been fascinated with A Midsummer Night's Dream for a long time.
-Through seven productions over 20 years, in fact.
-The well never seems to run dry, it just gets deeper.
-After directing it three times, I had a few new ideas I wanted to work on.
-About the fairies not being outside, but inside the mortals.
-And about the once-in-a-blue moon moments when the possibilities of life and love in the natural, sensual world become more than a dream, if only for a split second.
-In four more productions at three theatres, Dream evolved through the collaboration with the rarely earthbound Karl Baumann.
-Karl and I met “by accident” in a coffee shop while he was on tour with Cirque du Soleil - just when I was looking for a Puck who could really fly.
-He ran away from the Cirque to join us in this experiment and recurring Dream - bringing the production a new look and life.
-And more to explore.
+Seven productions over twenty years.
+The well never runs dry, it just gets deeper.
+Each time working on it brought more to explore.
+At one point there emerged ideas about the fairies not being outside but inside the mortals.
+And about the once-in-a-blue moon moments when the possibilities of life and love in the natural world might become more than a dream, if only for a second.
+Then, in four more productions at three theatres, more Dreams evolved through the collaboration with the rarely earthbound Karl Baumann.
+He and I met “by accident” in a coffee shop while he was on tour with Cirque du Soleil, just when I was looking for a Puck who could really fly.
+He ran away from the Cirque to join us in this recurring Dream - helping bring a new look and life, and, of course, more to explore.
+Steve Umberger

 "DREAM’ BRINGS SHAKESPEARE ALIVE ..
 Under Umberger’s direction, ‘Midsummer’ is a play that shines with spectacle and beauty ..
 As impressive as the clever and skillful delivery is the sheer physicality of the play ..
 Umberger takes this iteration and injects it with a healthy dose of dance, tumbling, and muscle, the majority of which comes from the 5-foot-nothing frame and physical presence of Karl Baumann...Sometimes the play becomes a ballet of sound and sight, and is a delight simply to watch.”